mateoconlechuga/convimg/README.md

                                       : The AppVar then needs to be decompressed : to access image and palette data.
                                       : Optional parameter.

+            header-string: <string>   : Prepends <string> to the start of the : AppVar's data.

             archived: <bool>          : 'true' makes the AppVar archived, while : 'false' leaves it unarchived.